onap/integration/docs/integration-repositories.rst

     :delim: ;
     :header-rows: 1

-The python-onapsdk has been developped out of ONAP as gitlab provided more enhanced built-in features for this kind of developments.
+The python-onapsdk has been developed outside of ONAP as gitlab provided more enhanced built-in features for this kind of development.

 The xtesting-onap repository is also hosted in gitlab.com as the CD part of Integration work is based on public gitlab-ci chains.